InstancePro/oauth2/README.md

 To add an OAuth2 Server for login, we recommend you create your own little extension, use your existing site package or put the configuration in your `typo3conf/AdditionalConfiguration.php`.

+In "Extension Configuration" check the field "Enable backend login".

+* Version 0.x: fieldname is "gitlab.enableBackendLogin"
+* Version 1.x: fieldname is "enableBackendLogin"

 #### 2.1) Using the GitLab Provider included in this extension

 Configuring the GitLab Login Provider is pretty straight forward.
 Just put the following configuration into your `ext_localconf.php`